tlevine/occupar/readme.md

 Analysis of Variance Table

 Model 1: no.never ~ has.negative.perception
-Model 2: no.never ~ has.life.stress * has.negative.perception
+Model 2: no.never ~ has.external.stress * has.negative.perception
   Res.Df RSS Df Sum of Sq    F Pr(>F)
 1    205  43
 2    203  41  2      2.07 5.13 0.0067 **